A Quick Overview of Starting a Tutoring Business

 Tutoring can provide individual training in areas of reading, writing, and math, along with other specialized areas.

-Tutoring is something that you can get into without expensive equipment, office rentals, or complicated licensing, and it is a rewarding and challenging job.
+Tutoring is something that you can get into without expensive equipment, office rentals, or complicated licensing.

-Whether you are a professional looking for some extra money, a stay-at-home parent who wants to earn income, or a retired person who wants to help others, tutoring allows you the freedom to work from home and the luxury of being your own boss.
+Whether you are a professional looking for some extra money, a stay-at-home parent, or a retired person who wants to help others, tutoring allows you the freedom to work from home and the luxury of being your own boss.

 Tutoring is a lot like teaching, except you have the opportunity to work with students on an individual basis.
 Students who are struggling in school may have a better shot with your tutoring.